Quantitative Performance Comparison of Various Traffic Shapers in Time-Sensitive Networking: Introduction

 \section{Introduction}

 \IEEEPARstart{N}{owadays}, modern cyber-physical and embedded systems, including systems in the automotive, industrial automation, avionics and aerospace domain increasingly depend on the real-time capabilities of their communication networks.
 Time-Sensitive Networking (TSN)~\cite{802.1Q} enhances standard Ethernet~\cite{802.3Ethernet}, aiming at providing deterministic communication for real-time traffic.
 Over the recent years, TSN has become a high-profile and active standardization effort with a strong research community both in academia and in the industry.
+Several companies, such as Belden, Cisco Systems, Intel Corporation, NXP Semiconductors, Siemens, TTTech Computertechnik and Huawei Technologies are developing TSN switches with various capabilities.
+The Avnu Alliance consortium has been established to evaluate the interoperability and conformance of such products to the TSN standards.
 TSN integrates multiple traffic types implemented by different scheduling mechanisms (traffic shapers), such as the Time-Aware Shaper (TAS) standardized by IEEE 802.1Qbv~\cite{802.1Qbv}, the Asynchronous Traffic Shaper (ATS) standardized by IEEE 802.1Qcr~\cite{802.1Qcr}, the Credit-Based Shaper (CBS) standardized by IEEE 802.1Qav~\cite{802.1Qav}.
 These shapers can be used separately or in several combinations.
-TAS is based on a global clock synchronization (via IEEE 802.1AS~\cite{802.1ASrev}) implementing the time-triggered traffic to guarantee deterministic transmission.
+TAS is based on a global clock synchronization (via IEEE 802.1AS~\cite{802.1ASRev}) implementing the time-triggered traffic to guarantee deterministic transmission.
 ATS avoids using the global clock synchronization, but it is still able to provide real-time guarantees by reshaping traffic flows per hop to reduce the burstiness of traffic.
 CBS is an asynchronous traffic shaper that implements a bandwidth reservation mechanism.